 Hiroshima is the pride and joy of southwest Japan.
-While the city is synonymous with the events of WWII, these days its historical sites are equally matched by its bustling streets, boundless culture, and beautiful surroundings which all contribute to the city’s undeniable charm.
+And yet, as important in world history as cataclysmic event was, Hiroshima as a place, as a city, is a destination in its own right making a great base for exploring the stunning shrines and islands of Seto Inland Sea.
+These equally matched by its bustling streets, boundless culture, and beautiful surroundings all contribute to the city’s undeniable charm.